peterkuria/peterkuria/README.md

 ## 💬 Ask me about

-- 👨🏽‍🎓 Graduting next year with `Bachelor of Computing Science` from University of Greenwich, London, UK.
+- 👨🏽‍🎓 Graduting next year with `Bachelor of Science in Computing (Hons)` from University of Greenwich, London, UK.
 - Fullstack Software Development in C#, PHP (OOP) & Django
 - Previously a `Senior DevOps Engineer` at Hyatt Plaza, Qatar/UAE for over 5 years.
-- Traveling in Kenya 🇳🇵
+- Traveling in Kenya 🇰🇪.

 ## 📫 How to reach me: